west-code-development/West/Doc/manual.rst

    * - **Default**
      - 100
    * - **Description**
      - Maximum number of iterations of the Davidson method.
-Used only when wbse_calculation is "D" or "d".
+Used only when wbse_calculation = "D" or "d".

 .. data:: n_liouville_read_from_file